 Here are 17 smart home renovation and home improvement tips you should know.
 The decision to move to a new home or fix your current one can be complicated by emotional ties to your home.
 It's easy to know when you need an improvement: you're tight, hampered, and unhappy.
 The difficulty lies in determining which option will generate the most profits and personal satisfaction.

 Make the decision with knowledge and confidence to ensure that your family has years of good life ahead of them in the best possible space.
-While replacing a few shingles or one meter of roofing can cost around 200 pounds sterling (best left to a roofer), structural repairs could cost between 1,000 and 2,000 pounds, and a complete replacement of 5,000 to 12,000 pounds, according to My Builder.
-You may need to change the boiler (starting from £2,500 more depending on Which?) or install pipes for underfloor heating (this distributes heat more evenly and efficiently than radiators), which Nu-Heat estimates at around 800 pounds sterling for a 20 m² room.
-A home survey in the UK does not include an electrical check, so to determine what work is required, ask a qualified engineer or electrician to carry out a report on the condition of the electrical installation (between 150 and 300 pounds sterling).
+Replacing a few shingles or one meter of roofing (best left to a roofer).
+You may need to change the boiler or install pipes for underfloor heating (this distributes heat more evenly and efficiently than radiators).

 Inside, typical signs of dampness include stained walls, peeling wallpaper, rotting wood, and crumbling plaster.
-The cost of remedying moisture can range from minor repairs to a new moisture-proof course, which Household Quotes estimates at £2,000 for a single-family home.
+The cost of remedying moisture can range from minor repairs to a new moisture-proof course.
 If you suspect dry rot, request a full survey about your home.
-According to Axa, depending on where the rot is found, a professional move can cost around 2,000 pounds sterling and thousands more in repairs.
+According to Axa, depending on where the rot is found, a professional move can cost more in repairs.

 Asbestos was only banned in 1999 in the United Kingdom and in the late 1980s in the United States, so the chances of finding it are high, even if it is not in insulation, it can be found in roofs, flue pipes, tiles and eaves, gutters and roofs of Artex garages.
 If you suspect your presence, contact an authorized moving company that will take a sample or use a DIY kit to analyze it.
 According to Household Quotes, moving costs can range from a few hundred pounds to more than 2,500 pounds sterling, according to Household Quotes.
 You can also find lead paint, which is a neurotoxin, if swallowed or inhaled.